nano-kit/goeasy/README.md

 ### Use Environment Variables to keep your secret keys safe & secure

-one common use for environment variables is to configure sensitive data like passwords in a place that won't accidentally get committed to source control with your application's code.
+One common use for environment variables is to configure sensitive data like passwords in a place that won't accidentally get committed to source control with your application's code.

 ### Start for development